LearnVueCo/learnvue/articles/v-model-guide.md

 ### Using v-model from our custom component

-There are two things we have to do inside our child component - which for us will be `CustomTextInput.vue`:
+Once again, there are two things we have to do inside our child component - which for us will be `CustomTextInput.vue`:

-- Accept our v-model value as a prop
+1. Accept our v-model value as a prop
-- Emit an update event when our input changes
+2. Emit an update event when our input changes

 ```vue [CustomTextInput.vue]
 <script setup>